EBDev81/EBDev81/README.md

 👀 I am interested in application development, especially using Java and Python.
 I'm fascinated by exploring new technologies and frameworks to create efficient and scalable applications.
 I am also passionate about all things Artificial Intelligence.

-🌱 I am currently learning to code at the Keepcoding Bootcamp, which teaches the basics of programming with Python and Java.
+🌱 I am currently learning to code at the Keepcoding Bootcamp, which teaches the basics of programming with Java and Python.
 In parallel, i am learning English on my own to broaden my professional and personal horizons.

 💞️ I am looking to work on projects related to my studies, I would like them to have a positive social impact or promote environmental sustainability, but I am open to any interesting project.